 Of the billions of dollars spent on supplements each year, if your body doesn’t need them, they end up becoming very expensive urine — and that’s if you’re lucky.
 However, some supplements can also cause harm by interacting negatively with a medication or leading to a toxic level of a vitamin or mineral, which will then require treatment.

 It’s important to know what the unique needs of your body are, the products that will put your body into balance, and how to track the process with the changes you have made.

-Also, the supplement industry is poorly regulated.
+The supplement industry is poorly regulated.
 So it is very important to know the quality and safety of the products you are taking.
 What is on the label is not what is always in the bottle!

-“The New York State attorney general’s office accused four major retailers on Monday of selling fraudulent and potentially dangerous herbal supplements and demanded that they remove the products from their shelves.”
+“The New York State attorney general’s office accused four major retailers of selling fraudulent and potentially dangerous herbal supplements and demanded that they remove the products from their shelves.”

 Buying from unknown sources online also puts you at risk for taking counterfeit or improperly stored products, which can also cause a ripple of negative effects for your health.

 Ultimately, when it comes to your health, YOU are the most important person in the equation.